-Primary and Potential Referendum Election - June 12, 2018
+Primary and Special Referendum Election - June 12, 2018

 Primary Elections determine each party's nomination of candidates for certain federal, State and county offices.
 Party candidates who are elected at the Primary qualify to appear on the General Election ballot the following November.

-Absentee ballot applications will be available through the online Absentee Ballot Request Service or at municipal offices on or after March 12, 2018.
+Absentee ballot applications are now available at town offices and through the online Absentee Ballot Request Service.

 Primary Election Candidate Listing

 Key to Abbreviations

 List of Candidates - as of 5:00 PM - 5/1/2018